-The upright style ranges from 25 feet to 35 feet in height and has a 40-ton to 60-ton capacity.
-An increased holding capacity and top-mounted baghouse are two distinct advantages of an upright compared to a low profile.
-The baghouse is a cement filtering component which allows the cement to be retained in the silo while allowing air to exit as it fills by the pneumatic filling process.
+The upright style ranges from 25- to 35-feet in height with 40-ton to 60-ton capacity.
+An increased holding capacity and top-mounted baghouse are two distinct advantages over a low profile.
+The baghouse is a filtering component that allows the powder to be retained inside while allowing air to exit as it fills by the pneumatic filling process.

 Quick Maintenance Tips For Cement Silos

 Regardless of the silo style, inspect the bags and/or baghouse filtering cartridges annually.
 Spring is a great time for this maintenance since the winter months bring higher levels of air moisture and reduced usage.
 It’s recommended to inspect the condition and function of the pressure relief pop-off valve.